million euros of financial resources in 2020

 In accordance with its statutes, Electriciens sans frontières draws up the association’s accounts that have always been true and fair.
 Since they have been submitted for approval, independent accountants of Mazars audit firm, certifies them.

 The Internal Control Commission of Electriciens sans frontières analyses the risks related to the activity and makes recommendations.
 It also ensures that the procedures of good governance and good management are correctly applied by all the association’s regional delegations and headquarters.

 Our resources and expenses

 Electriciens sans frontières (Electricians without borders) receives financial support of several kind of structures and from voluntary contributions that constitute a particular asset for the association.
 The long-term commitment of our public and private partners is a sign of confidence that attests to the NGO’s high standards of management.

 These are made as gifts and with no compensation.
 They correspond to volunteering, skills sponsorship, service delivery, donations of equipment and the provision of premises.

 Financial support comes mainly from long-term partnerships with companies but also timely project financing from public and private actors and funds raised from the public.

-89% of the financial resources and 94% of voluntary in-kind contributions are dedicated to undertaking social missions abroad.
+87% of the financial resources are dedicated to undertaking social missions abroad.
 The diagram besides illustrates the overall expenditures by type and usage.

 Our governance instances